mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 # Memory Management Chatbot

 This project was an examination assigment for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
 The source code provided as a course material was almost fully functional - with one bug to remove.
 But the main goal was to optimize the code with regard to the resource managment policy.
-The starter code was based purely on raw pointers usage for the memory management.
+The starter code memory management was based purely on raw pointers.
-As a studuent I was given five tasks, completion of which optimized the project introducing smart pointers, move semantics.
+As a studuent I was given five tasks, completion of which optimized the project,introducing smart pointers and move semantics.
 In general I have restructured the overall resource managment policy.

 <img src="images/chatbot_demo.gif"/>